 Click here to download this bio in PDF format

-Serafin String Quartet's next recording is scheduled for release by Naxos in 2013 and features early chamber works by Pulitzer Prize-winner Jennifer Higdon.
-The disc is an important chronicle of the composer's early development and a significant addition to the discography.
+Serafin String Quartet's world premiere recording of early chamber works by Pulitzer Prize-winning composer Jennifer Higdon was released by Naxos in July 2013.
+The disc is an important addition to the discography and chronicles the composer's early development.
 Higdon comments, "I am inspired by this amazing CD.
 What performances - just stunning!
 The pieces sound even better than they did in my head!
 Bravo to Serafin!"

-Serafin String Quartet works with young musicians through a variety of performances and lectures, including its current role as Quartet in Residence for the University of Delaware.
-Their varied lecture-recitals feature Beethoven, Mozart, Bartok, Interpreting New Music, Romanticism, Chamber Music, The Voice of the American String Quartet and The Development of the String Quartet.
-Their innovative "collage concerts" are designed to provide a satisfying listening experience for new, as well as seasoned, chamber music audiences in a relaxed setting.
+The Serafins are Quartet in Residence for the University of Delaware.
+They work with young musicians in a variety settings, and their varied lecture-recitals include Beethoven, Mozart, Bartok, Interpreting New Music, Romanticism, Chamber Music, The Voice of the American String Quartet and The Development of the String Quartet.
+They have also developed an innovative series of "collage concerts", first presented at World Cafe Live, which are designed to provide a satisfying listening experience for new, as well as seasoned, chamber music audiences in a relaxed setting.

-Reflecting their egalitarian viewpoint, Serafin String Quartet violinists share equally the responsibility for playing the first and second violin parts.
+Reflecting the Quartet's egalitarian viewpoint, Serafin violinists share equally the responsibility for playing the first and second violin parts.
 They collaborate frequently, including programs with internationally acclaimed pianists Charles Abramovic, Victor Asuncion and Sandra Rivers; Steve Tenenbom of the Orion Quartet; the Vega String Quartet; oboist John Dee; bass/baritone Grant Youngblood; and clarinetists Igor Begelman and Marianne Gythfeldt.
 The individual artists of the quartet have been heralded around the globe for concerts and recordings, receiving critical acclaim in the press.

 Copyright © 2013, Serafin String Quartet.
 All Rights Reserved.